mattermost/mattermost-developer-documentation/site/content/contribute/mobile/build-your-own/ios.md

 ---
-title: "Build the iOS App"
+title: "Build the iOS mobile app"
-heading: "Building an iOS Mattermost App"
+heading: "Build a Mattermost iOS mobile app"
 description: "At times, you may want to build your own Mattermost mobile app.
 This page guides you through that process."
 date: 2018-05-20T11:35:32-04:00
 weight: 2